-The entire parcel is located within the Indian River Lagoon Nitrogen Reduction Overlay per Chapter 46, Article II, Division IV - Nitrogen Reduction Overlay.
-If adequate sewer is not available, then the use of an alternative septic system, designed to provide at least 65% total nitrogen reduction through multi-stage treatment processes, shall be required.
+The parcel is mapped within the Indian River Lagoon Nitrogen Reduction Overlay per Chapter 46, Article II, Division IV - Nitrogen Reduction Overlay.
+If sewer is not available, then use of an alternative septic system, designed to provide at least 65% total nitrogen reduction through multistage treatment processes shall be required.
 NRM requires a Septic Maintenance Notice be filed with the Brevard Clerk of Courts.